How to Build Social Connections

-As adults, making new friends can be challenging.
+Making new friends as an adult can be a challenging experience.
 Many of us no longer have places like school or clubs where we can meet people our age or who share similar interests.
 Social distancing during the COVID-19 pandemic has made it especially tough to connect with others.
 But as we start to figure out a new normal, with more people vaccinated and continuing to practice safe physical distancing and masking as needed, now is a great time to expand social circles.
-Here are some ways to get started:
+Here are some tips on how to build social connections:

 - Become a regular.
 Whether it’s a coffee shop, park, library or corner store, favorite places bring people together.
 The next time you visit your spot and recognize someone as a fellow regular, take a chance and say hello.